Exciton-Polariton Dynamics in Multilayered Materials

 Fig.~\ref{Fig4_loss}b presents MSD in the presence of cavity loss that accounts for the finite lifetime of a photon trapped inside an imperfect optical cavity.
 Overall, the trends are the same as in Fig.~\ref{Fig4_loss}a but with an overall lower MSD.
-These results agree with recent theoretical and experimental works which demonstrate that MSD is suppressed in the presence of cavity loss~\cite{ChngNL2025, TichauerAS2023, PandyaAS2022}.
+These results agree with recent theoretical and experimental works, which demonstrate that MSD is suppressed in the presence of cavity loss~\cite{ChngNL2025, TichauerAS2023, PandyaAS2022}.

 While ballistic transport is suggestive of coherent dynamics, it only provides indirect evidence of decoherence suppression.
-To provide a quantitative measure and a direct confirmation of decoherence suppression, we compute the purity~\cite{Wenxiang2022JPCL, Arnab2017JCP, Franco2013JCP} which is defined as $\mathrm{Tr}[\hat{\rho}_\mathrm{EP}^2(t)]$ where $\hat{\rho}_\mathrm{EP}(t)$ is the reduced density matrix describing the exciton-polariton subsystem.
+To provide a quantitative measure and a direct confirmation of decoherence suppression, we compute the purity~\cite{Wenxiang2022JPCL, Arnab2017JCP, Franco2013JCP}, which is defined as $\mathrm{Tr}[\hat{\rho}_\mathrm{EP}^2(t)]$ where $\hat{\rho}_\mathrm{EP}(t)$ is the reduced density matrix describing the exciton-polariton subsystem.
 Within our mixed-quantum classical simulations, the exciton-polariton reduced density matrix is computed as $\big\langle |\Psi (t) \rangle\langle \Psi (t) |\big\rangle_\mathrm{MFE}$.
-In the SI we provide an efficient approach to computing the purity in our mixed quantum-classical simulations.
+In the SI, we provide an efficient approach to computing the purity in our mixed quantum-classical simulations.

-Fig.~\ref{Fig4_loss}c-d presents the time-dependent purity $\mathrm{Tr}[\hat{\rho}_\mathrm{EP}^2(t)]$ at two different windows of initial excitation $E_0 = 2.58$ and $2.78$ eV.
-In the single-layer scenario (violet solid line), at times $t=0$ the purity is one, which indicates a pure (coherent) state.
-At longer times, $\sim t = 600$ fs the purity decays toward zero, indicating phonon-induced decoherence of the exciton-polariton subsystem.
-Fig.~\ref{Fig4_loss}c-d, shows that an increase in the number of layers significantly suppresses the decay of the purity, directly depicting an extended coherence lifetime in multilayered materials.
-Overall, we find that multilayered materials can enhance purity by up to a factor of $\sim 8$ as shown in Fig.~\ref{Fig4_loss}g-h which presents the ratio of purity in a multilayered material to a single-layer material.
+Fig.~\ref{Fig4_loss}c presents the time-dependent purity $\mathrm{Tr}[\hat{\rho}_\mathrm{EP}^2(t)]$ for initial excitation of $E_0 = 2.6$ eV.
+In the single-layer scenario (violet solid line), at $t=0$, the purity is one, indicating a pure (coherent) state.
+At longer times, $ t \approx 0.6$ ps, the purity decays toward zero, indicating phonon-induced decoherence of the exciton-polariton subsystem.
+Fig.~\ref{Fig4_loss}c, shows that an increase in the number of layers significantly suppresses the decay of the purity, directly depicting an extended coherence lifetime in multilayered materials.
+Overall, we find that multilayered materials can enhance purity by up to a factor of $\approx 4$ as shown in Fig.~\ref{Fig4_loss}d, which presents the ratio of purity in a multilayered material relative to a single-layer material.